ria-pahujani77/Stock-Price-Prediction/README.md

 ## Overview

 This project implements a stock price prediction model for Asian Paints using Long Short-Term Memory (LSTM) neural networks.
 The prediction model is built using TensorFlow and trained on historical stock price data.
+The project is in the other brach - master.

 ## Requirements